Axolodev/robruizr.dev/content/portfolio/luker.md

 weight = 3
 +++

-Colombian eCommerce platform that rewards overachieving salespeople.
+A Colombian eCommerce platform that rewards overachieving salespeople.

 <!--more-->

 ## About this project

-Project developed in an association with the GeneralSoft backend team.
+A project developed in association with the GeneralSoft backend team.
 This web application was built using NextJS as frontend and .net as backend.

-I worked as the lead developer of a team of three people and coordinated the frontend development of the application.
-The biggest difficulty was to develop everything in a timeframe of six weeks.
-However, this period was met and everything was delivered accordingly and deployed to a Windows server.
+I worked as the lead developer of a team of three people and coordinated the application's frontend development.
+The greatest difficulty was to develop everything in a timeframe of six weeks.
+However, this period was met, and everything was delivered accordingly and deployed to a Windows server.

 ## Technical Sheet